 Hari Singh’s Palace, Gulmarg

 A small but lovely wooden palace of the last king of Kashmir, Hari Singh exists on a hill overlooking Gulmarg.
 When I visited it in Nov 2015, it was being rebuilt.
 Apparently, after the family left the place, it underwent decay both due to climatic conditions and due to a political condition in the state.
 This hexagonal palace is being re-built and hopefully would be available to tourists by next season.
 My father tells me about a unique carpet that used to be in this palace – one that was woven inside the room so that it is the exact size and shape of the room.
-The officers working on the site told me that whatever was left of the artifacts in the palace have been shifted to state museum at Srinagar.
+The officers working on the site told me that whatever was left of the artifacts in the palace have been shifted to the state museum at Srinagar.

 Take a Walk in Gulmarg

 More than any landmarks and monuments, it is the mountains, the trees, and the landscapes that they create together with the sky and the clouds that are the key attraction of a hill station.
-So, go out take a walk and admire the painting that the nature elements would have created only on that day and at that moment for you.
+So, go out take a walk and admire the painting that the natural elements would have created only on that day and at that moment for you.
 Be a part of it and feel special.

 Remember Gulmarg like every other hilly area is different in different seasons.
 I saw it in November.
 Photographs tell me that it is far greener in summers and far more white in winters which start sometime in the mid-December here.
 Having said that do check the weather in Gulmarg before you plan your trip and pack accordingly.

 Recommend you read my following Travel Blog posts on Himalayan Trips.